Sunday, July 9, 2017

 Now, I was depending on a five-year-old to get us to his new address.

-We rode up and down the same highway for over an hour before I could get in touch with his dad.
+We rode up and down the same highway for over an hour before I could reach his dad.

 By the time we left for home, it was getting dark, and it had started to rain.